galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 {: .details}

-We tried to explain here there different FastQC reports and some use cases.
+We tried to explain here the different Falco/FastQC reports and some use cases.
 More about this and also some common next-generation sequencing problems can be found on [QCFAIL.com](https://sequencing.qcfail.com/)

 > <details-title>Specific problem for alternate library types</details-title>
 >